maak-sdu/beamtime/plot_xy_line/readme.md

 Data file(s) to be plotted are to placed in the `data` folder.
 All data files present in the `data` folder will be plotted.
 The plots are saved as `.png` files to a `png` folder by default.
-Per user edit, plots can also be saved as, e.g., `.pdf` and/or `.svg` files.

-Happy plotting!